rclone/rclone/docs/content/flags.md

       --jottacloud-encoding MultiEncoder             This sets the encoding for the backend. (default Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,Del,Ctl,InvalidUtf8,Dot)
       --jottacloud-hard-delete                       Delete files permanently rather than putting them into the trash.
       --jottacloud-md5-memory-limit SizeSuffix       Files bigger than this will be cached on disk to calculate the MD5 if required. (default 10M)
+      --jottacloud-trashed-only                      Only show files that are in the trash.
       --jottacloud-unlink                            Remove existing public link to file/folder with link command rather than creating.
       --jottacloud-upload-resume-limit SizeSuffix    Files bigger than this can be resumed if the upload fail's. (default 10M)
       --koofr-encoding MultiEncoder                  This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)